SolomiyaSadova/IosGameStatistic/README.md

 You can set URLs in /resources/fetchURLs file.

 Also you can set another time to refresh database.
 Make it in application.properties.
-Update <p style='color:red'> delay.before.feed.games.to.database</p> value
+Update `delay.before.feed.games.to.database` value